trufflesuite/webinar-episode-01/steps.md

 Let's create the truffle test-file for SimpleStorage, invoke truffle test, and examine the output.

-> `truffle create test <ContractName>` is a quick way to scaffold a test!
+> `truffle create test <ContractName>` scaffolds a truffle test!
 This
-> is where we define the behavior of a contract
+> is where we define the behavior of a contract.

 <details>
 <summary>See output</summary>